 The rooms are suspended amidst the treetops (some are closer to the ground than others so please ask our Travel Experts so they can advise on the ease of access to each room - all room options are subject to availability) and each offers something completely different and totally unforgettable.

-Tonight's evening meal will be served in the traditional guesthouse a short walk away from the tree rooms.Included Meals: Breakfast, Lunch, Dinner
+Today's lunch and tonight's evening meal will be served in the traditional guesthouse a short walk away from the tree rooms.Included Meals: Breakfast, Lunch, Dinner

-Train to Abisko and free evening
+Train to Abisko and Free Evening

 This morning you will awake in amongst the trees and enjoy the views from your room.
 After breakfast at the guesthouse, it is time to head to the train station for your train journey north to Abisko.